Updated June 2, 2026

 How Much Does Thought Leadership Cost?

 Answer: Full-service executive thought leadership programs (ghostwriting + tier-1 placement + LinkedIn strategy) typically range from $3,000–$15,000/month.
-The $4.3B ghostwriting market (2025) spans everything from $500 per blog post to $25,000+ for book-length engagements.
-What you pay determines what you get: low-cost providers produce generic content; full-service programs produce placed tier-1 bylines and AI-citable published corpora that compound in value over time.
+The ghostwriting market (about $4.2B in 2025) spans everything from $500 per blog post to $25,000+ for book-length engagements.
+What you pay tends to determine what you get: low-cost providers often produce generic content, while full-service programs are more likely to earn placed tier-1 bylines and a published body of work that can keep generating value over time.

 The Cost Spectrum: DIY to Full-Service